 3.5 Other Risk Management Matters.
 Review the Corporation’s processes, policies and practices with respect to risk identification, risk assessment and risk management, including discussing with management the Corporation’s major risk exposures and the steps that have been taken to monitor and control such exposures and how those risks impact strategy.

 3.6 Legal and Regulatory Compliance Matters.

 3.6.1 Establish procedures for (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters and (ii) the confidential, anonymous submission to the Corporation of concerns regarding questionable accounting or auditing matters; and review any complaints regarding accounting, internal accounting controls or auditing matters received pursuant to such procedures; and

-3.6.2 Review with the General Counsel the status of pending claims, litigation, compliance with regulatory guidelines including the Foreign Corrupt Practices Act, and other legal matters on a periodic basis, but no less frequently than once a year on a comprehensive basis.
+3.6.2 Review with the General Counsel the status of pending claims, litigation, compliance with regulatory requirements (including the Foreign Corrupt Practices Act) and other legal or regulatory compliance matters on a periodic basis, but no less frequently than once a year on a comprehensive basis.